Republic of Karelia: Forestry

 The forest and wood processing sector dominates industrial activity in Karelia.
 A large number of small enterprises carry out timber logging whereas pulp and paper production is concentrated in five large enterprises, which produce about a quarter of Russia's total output of paper.
 Three largest companies in the pulp and paper sector in 2021 were: OAO Kondopoga (sales of $), Segezha Pulp and Paper Mill ($) and RK-Grand (Pitkäranta Pulp Factory) ($).

 The timber industry complex of Karelia produces 28% of the republic's industrial output.

 Mining

-Karelia is a region with a lot of natural resources, from gold to metals.
+Karelia is a region with a lot of natural resources, including metals such as gold, silver, platinum, copper and palladium.

 In 2007, extractive industries (including extraction of metal ores) amounted to 30% of the republic's industrial output.
 There are about 53 mining companies in Karelia, employing more than 10,000 people.
 One of the most important companies in the sector is AO Karelian Pellet, which is the 5th largest of Russia's 25 mining and ore dressing enterprises involved in ore extraction and iron ore concentrate production.
 Other large companies in the sector were OAO Karelnerud, Mosavtorod State Unitary Enterprise, and Pitkjaranta Mining Directorate State Unitary Enterprise.